nextcord/nextcord-ext-menus/docs/ext/menus/button_menus.rst

 Pagination
 ~~~~~~~~~~

-A :class:`ButtonMenuPages` class is provided for pagination with button
+A :class:`ButtonMenuPages` class is provided for pagination with button components.
-components.

-:class:`ButtonMenuPages` works the same way as :class:`MenuPages`, but with :class:`Button <nextcord.ui.Button>` components instead of reactions.
+:class:`ButtonMenuPages` works the same way as :class:`MenuPages`, but with
+:class:`Button <nextcord.ui.Button>` components instead of reactions.

-A :class:`nextcord.ButtonStyle` can optionally be passed in to customize the
-appearance of the buttons.
+A :class:`nextcord.ButtonStyle` can optionally be passed in to customize the appearance of the buttons.

+The :class:`PageSource` deals with the data representation and formatting of the data we want to paginate.

-``MySource`` is the same as :ref:`defined earlier <MySource>`, but the menu is instantiated
+``MySource`` is the same as :ref:`defined earlier <MySource>`, but the menu is instantiated with
-with:
+:class:`ButtonMenuPages` as follows:

 .. code:: py

-    pages = menus.ButtonMenuPages(source=MySource(range(1, 100)), clear_buttons_after=True,
+    pages = menus.ButtonMenuPages(
-                                  style=nextcord.ButtonStyle.primary)
+        source=MySource(data),
+        clear_buttons_after=True,
+        style=nextcord.ButtonStyle.primary,
+    )
     await pages.start(ctx)